pwncollege/intro-to-cybersecurity-dojo/cryptography/level-1/DESCRIPTION.md

 Go run `/challenge/run` and decode the flag!

 ----
+**HINT:**
-**Hint:** you can use Python's `base64` module (note: the base64 decoding functions in this module consume Python strings and return Python bytes) or the `base64` command line utility to do this!
+You can use Python's `base64` module (note: the base64 decoding functions in this module consume Python strings and return Python bytes) or the `base64` command line utility to do this!

+**FUN FACT:**
+The flag data in `pwn.college{FLAG}` is actually base64-encoded ciphertext.
+You're well on the way to being able to build something like the dojo!